oncodash/ontoweaver/docs/sections/tutorials.rst

     row:
         map:
             column: Stuff     # Columns are uppercased.
-            to_subject: thing # But types are converted to lowercase.
+            to_subject: thing # But types are converted to lowercase as the labels in the ontology.
     transformers:
         - map:
             column: Gizmo